How to Practice

 How to Use the Exercise Section

-Here, I introduce a set of exercise methods that I have personally tested and confirmed to be effective, for your reference.
+Here, I introduce a set of exercise methods that I have personally tested and found effective, for your reference.

-Let's take The Core Framework of the Sliding Window Algorithm as an example.
-The corresponding exercise section is Strengthening Exercises: Classic Problems of the Sliding Window Algorithm.
+Take Core Framework of Sliding Window Algorithm as an example.
+The corresponding exercise section is Exercise: Classic Problems of Sliding Window Algorithm.

-First, you should thoroughly study The Core Framework of the Sliding Window Algorithm and complete the example problems explained in the text by yourself.
+First, you must thoroughly study the Core Framework of Sliding Window Algorithm and personally complete the example problems explained in the text.

-Here's the crucial part: You need to ensure that you can independently solve at least one entirely new sliding window problem.
+The key step is to ensure that you can independently solve at least one new sliding window problem.

-The exercise section Strengthening Exercises: Classic Problems of the Sliding Window Algorithm provides suitable practice problems.
-Initially, avoid looking at the solutions provided by me.
-Try to think and solve them on your own.
-If you really cannot solve the first problem, don't get stuck on it; you can try the next one, and so on.
+The corresponding exercise section Exercise: Classic Problems of Sliding Window Algorithm contains suitable practice problems.
+Try solving them on your own without looking at the provided solutions.
+If you can't solve the first problem, move on to the next one, and so on.

-The problems in the exercise section are carefully selected framework questions.
-It's improbable that you won't be able to solve any of them, as long as you think carefully.
+The problems in the exercise section are carefully selected framework problems.
+It’s unlikely you won’t be able to solve any of them, as long as you think carefully.

-As long as you can independently solve at least one problem, you can consider it a success.
-For the other problems, you can refer to my solutions to see where your thought process got stuck and what can be improved.
+As long as you can independently solve at least one problem, you can consider it a pass.
+For other problems, refer to my solutions to see where your thoughts got stuck and what can be optimized.

 Review Methods for Exercise Sections